MusanaKhem/docker_exam/README.txt

 # docker image save --output docker_exam_authentication.tar docker_exam_authentication
 # docker image save --output docker_exam_authorization.tar docker_exam_authorization
 # docker image save --output docker_exam_content.tar docker_exam_content
+# YOUR ATTENTION PLEASE : I've tried to save API images but their sizes are too high to be pushed through GitHub repository.
+# If you want to test it, you can run the below script named 'build_images.sh'
 #
 #
 #######################################################################################################